 If you become lost while mountaineering, don't fret!
 Just use one of these signals to catch someone's attention from far away.

 For smoke signals to be effective, you’re going to need to climb up to the highest altitude possible, as it greatly increases your chance of being spotted.
 Releasing one plume of smoke translates to “Look here!”
-It’s usually not a signal for an emergency, but rather, to get someone’s attention.
+It’s usually not a signal for an emergency but rather to get someone’s attention.
 Two plumes of smoke mean that everything is fine within the campsite.
-Three plumes of smoke signals for an emergency, aka “SOS.”
+Three plumes of smoke signal for an emergency, aka “SOS.”
 To control the plumes of smoke, use a wet blanket to throw over the fire.

 Large rocks come in handy when you’re unable to build a fire while mountaineering.
 It takes some labor, but the process is quite simple.
 Just find a bunch of rocks and build three large rock piles with them.
 And be sure to space them out about 100 feet from each other in a triangle shape, if at all possible.